-Now, if I have reasoned correctly thus far, 1,290 cannot refer to an actual number of days or years because the vision only takes us through the AD 70 destruction, and the 1,290 is said to be "from" that catastrophe.
+Now if I have reasoned correctly thus far, the 1,290 days cannot refer to an actual number of days or years because the vision only takes us through the A.D.
+70 destruction and the 1,290 is said to be "from" that catastrophe.
 These days must be taken as symbolic of something else.
 Could it be that they are another way of teaching Daniel that although the Romans would seem unconquerable and supreme without end as they broke Israel to pieces at Jerusalem, they really were not?
 I have indicated this to be my view of the 3-1/2 times of verse 7.
 I believe it to be here also.
 God is telling Daniel through His Messenger how to measure the great power of Rome-by 1,290 days.
-Again, when broken down into times (or years, at 30 days per month, per the Jewish calendar), 3 years and 7 months, falls far short of 7 times (absolute, perfect power)!
+Again, when broken down into times (or years, at 30 days per month, per the Jews), 3 years and 7 months, falls far short of 7 times (absolute, perfect power) by almost one half.
 Compare this with Revelation 13:5 where the beast is given authority for only forty-two more months (3-1/2 years or a time, times, and a half time).
-The lesson is that the oppressive power of this fourth kingdom, this fourth beast, is limited and it would end, as would (and did) all of the others.
-If this is the meaning, it is another way of reassuring Daniel that God is in control, not heathen political nations.
+The lesson is that the oppressive power of this fourth kingdom, this fourth beast, is limited and it would end, as would (did) all the others.
+If this is the meaning, it is another way of reassuring Daniel that God, rather than heathen political nations, is in control.

 Verse 12: This verse is very enigmatic.
 The purpose of the pronouncement of blessing seems obvious enough: to lend encouragement to the reader to persevere and endure through the times of trial and thus to enter into his reward.
 However, the way of describing the blessed reward sets before us another puzzling number.
 The 1,335 days equals 44-1/2 months or 3 years, 8-1/2 months in literal time.
-The 1,335 days is 45 days (1-1/2 months) beyond the 1,290 days (v.
+The 1,335 days is 45 days (1-1/2 months) beyond the 1, 290 days (v.
 11).
 There are no such periods of time to be found elsewhere in the Bible of which I am aware, so there is no help from comparative passages.
-As with the other measurements of time in this chapter, I also take this one to be symbolic of something other than an actual period of time.
+As with the other measurements of time in this chapter, I also take this one to be symbolic of something other than a literal period of time.
 Again, I believe we can see what the 1,335 days is intended to convey, namely the reward of the righteous.
 How it does so is a complete mystery to me.
 Perhaps we can see a similarity in the symbolic number of 1,000 years in Revelation 20:1-6 that is used to describe the reign of triumphant saints with Christ.

-Verse 13: The Messenger Tells Daniel to go His way with Words of Assurance for His Future
+Verse 13: Daniel Is Told to Go His Way with Words of Assurance for His Future

 The Heavenly Messenger now dismisses Daniel a second (v.
 9) and final time, indicating that He has finished the revelation and will speak no more mysteries to him.
 He must be satisfied with what has been revealed.
 He was to go his way.
-After the vision concluded in chapter 8, he fainted and then rose up once more to do "the king's business," all the while pondering the meaning of the vision (v.
+After the vision concluded in chapter 8, Daniel fainted and then rose once more to do "the king's business," all the while pondering the meaning of the vision (v.
 27).
 Perhaps this is what the Messenger was telling him to do once more.
-Another thing he was to do most certainly was to record all of his visions so that they might be shut up and sealed in a scroll, as Daniel faithfully did (12:4).
+Another thing he was to do most certainly was to record all his visions so that they might be shut up and sealed in a scroll, as Daniel faithfully did (12:4).